Preschoolers LOVE butterflies! This post has 5 butterfly crafts and activities perfect for preschoolers.

 But feeling a little overwhelmed?

-Check out WhimsyRoo store here and find templates for each of these Butterfly Themed crafts and activity plus a few more plus instructions and supply lists.
+Check out WhimsyRoo store here and find templates for each of these Butterfly Themed crafts and activity plus a few more.
+Instructions and supply lists are also included in the Preschool Pack.
 There are more themed activity packs available now for only $5!